awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-managewindowsservice.md

  **Description**

-The AWSSupport\-ManageWindowsService automation document enables a user to stop, start, restart, pause, or disable any Windows service on the target instance\.
+The AWSSupport\-ManageWindowsService automation document enables you to stop, start, restart, pause, or disable any Windows service on the target instance\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSSupport-ManageWindowsService)